clj-commons/byte-transforms/README.md

 ("base64")
 ```

 When choosing a compression algorithm, `snappy` is typically the fastest, and `lzma2` yields the highest compression.
+Full stats on all methods can be found by cloning the project and running `lein test :benchmark`.

 ## License